 In the past, addiction was misunderstood because it’s a disease that many people exposed to alcohol never develop.
 People assumed that those with alcohol use disorders chose to keep drinking.

 Today, we know that alcohol causes serious changes in the brain that prevent a person from making rational decisions regarding alcohol use.
-We know that it’s a chronic disease that’s associated with relapse.
+We know that it’s a chronic disease that’s associated with alcohol relapse.

 The terms chronic disease or chronic condition have multiple definitions.
 Major medical agencies and organizations disagree about which diseases are considered chronic, according to a 2016 article published in the journal Frontiers in Public Health.